-January 11, 2014 (KAMPALA) -The Ugandan People Defense Forces (UPDF) will not pull out of South Sudan until peace returns to the country, its spokesperson told Sudan Tribune Tuesday.
+January 11, 2014 (KAMPALA) -The Ugandan People Defence Forces (UPDF) will not pull out of South Sudan until peace returns to the country, its spokesperson told Sudan Tribune Tuesday.

 - Uganda People’s Defence Forces (UPDF) spokesperson, Lt Col Paddy Ankunda Uganda People’s Defence Forces (UPDF) spokesperson, Lt Col Paddy Ankunda (new vision)